How we adapt

 Finding hotspots to protect at-risk communities

-ASU researchers are mapping how heat risk is distributed across neighborhoods and communities in Phoenix and other cities and helping to identify places and populations with greater exposure to heat due to factors such as lack of green space, poor housing quality and limited access to air conditioning.
-By engaging residents to collect data and analyzing satellite imaging and census data, our researchers enable solutions to protect the health and wellbeing of people who are most at risk.
+ASU researchers are tracking heat risk across neighborhoods and communities in Phoenix and other cities to help identify places and populations with greater exposure to dangerous levels of heat—often resulting from a lack of green space, poor housing quality and limited access to air conditioning.
+Our researchers work with residents to collect data and analyze satellite imaging and census data, helping to create solutions to protect the health and wellbeing of people who are most at risk.

 Leading the nation in heat research and solutions